sweetclimusic/buszonespoc/README.md

 GeoZoneTicket = PeriodGeoZoneTicket | MultiOperatorGeoZoneTicket

-create a Modal of a BaseTicket
+create a Modal of a BaseTicket, and split out other componets